 If you have a desk job and do the same tasks, such as typing, over and over, you may be at risk of developing repetitive stress injuries.
-These injuries can affect any movable party of the body and lead to loss of strength, tenderness in the affected joint, tingling and other unpleasant symptoms.
+These injuries can affect any movable part of the body and lead to loss of strength, tenderness in the affected joint, tingling, and other unpleasant symptoms.
 It’s important to protect yourself against these types of injuries as much as possible.

 Here are some tips for preventing repetitive stress injuries:

 Take Regular Breaks

 Working in an office often requires long hours behind a desk.
 This can a toll on your muscles and joints after a while.
 That is why it’s important to take a small break at least every hour.
 Stand up and walk around the office for about five minutes to stretch your muscles and joints.
 Doing this will also help clear your mind so that you can be more productive.

 Having poor posture while doing repetitive tasks can exasperate injuries even more.
 To prevent this, try to be more aware of your posture at work.
 Remember to sit up straight with your shoulders pulled back and head forward.
 You may also want to put a small pillow behind your back to help with posture.